iusearchbtw/PyTrade/README.md

 • Demonstrates over 300% more efficiency than normal trader in High Frequency event market.

-• Optimizes portfolio using tool based on Markowitz's portfolio optimization model that I developed, available here: https://github.com/khanshehjad/MarkowitzPortfolioOptimizer
+• Optimizes portfolio using tool that I developed based on Markowitz's portfolio optimization model, available here: https://github.com/khanshehjad/MarkowitzPortfolioOptimizer

 • Built in Python for Investopedia Stock Trading Simulator using SQL database management.